How to judge Investment returns

 - Warren Buffett company Berkshire Hathaway has returned an annual average return of 20.5% since its began trading in 1965.
 This is one of the most successful and consistent cases in financial investments.

-– Peer to Peer Lending (P2P lending) or crowdfunding investments can provide annual returns arounds 5-15%
+– Peer to Peer Lending (P2P lending) or crowdfunding investments can provide annual returns of around 5-15%

-– Classic Real Estate returns greatly vary depending on the country, the type of property (commercial, family, unit, etc.) and the investment structure.
-At retail level, the most used benchmark for “solid/high returns” is around 6-10%.
+– Classic Real Estate returns greatly vary depending on the country, the type of property (commercial, family, unit, etc.), and the investment structure.
+At the retail level, the most used benchmark for “solid/high returns” is around 6-10%.

 Until next time, Sweat Your Assets.